simatic-ax/template-library/README.md

    type: generic
    ```

-   1. Scope of the templateon GitHub
+   1. Scope of the template on GitHub

       For GitHub it's important, that the scope is part of the name section.
-On GitHub, the name of [GitHub organisation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) is also the scope.
+On GitHub, the name of your [GitHub organisation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) is also the scope.

       If your organisation is `simatic-ax`, then the name section in the apax yml must look like:

       ```yml
       name: "@simatic-ax/template-userspecific"
       ```

    1. Define the content for the template

       In the file section, in the apax.yml, you can define, what generally will be shipped in a package.
 For templates, at minimum, the template folder must be shipped.
 This can be done, by adding the follwoing lines to tha apax.yml

       ```yml